Skip to content

 Al Capone died from cardiac arrest after suffering a stroke.
 But his death was ultimately a result of advanced neurosyphilis caused by an untreated syphilis infection he likely contracted as a young man decades prior.
 The mental and physical deterioration led to his weakened state and early death at age 48.

-See also Can You Go to Prison for Benefit Fraud?
+See also Did Michael Desiato Go Back to Prison

 When did Al Capone die?